 He has held memberships in the Society of Biblical Literature, the American Academy of Religion, and is a Fellow of the Royal Asiatic Society of Great Britain and Ireland.
 In addition, he has held memberships in The North American Patristics Society, The American Anthropological Association and an Associate membership of Committee for the Scientific Examination of Religion.
 Ric has served as a board member of the National Multiple Sclerosis Society, The American Lung Association, The Northeast Ohio Task Force on AIDS and the Kidney Foundation and as a national board member for Warrior’s Journey Home, whose mission is to provide spiritual healing and soul repair for veterans, their families and the community.

 Ric has a bachelor’s degree in Religious Studies with concentrations in archaeology, Islamic and Judaic studies.
-He holds masters degrees in English and American Studies.
+He holds master’s degrees in English and American Studies and a graduate certificate in Working Class Studies.
 He currently serves as senior minister of Unity Chapel of Light in Tallmadge, Ohio.
-Ric lives in Akron, Ohio with his wife Heather, two dogs and one cat.
-In his free time, Ric enjoys photography and watercolor painting.